Updated Mar 16, 2019

-While readying this site for it’s newest feature, namely guided motorcycle tours, an infinite list of potential concerns immediately began to develop in snowball fashion.
+While readying this site for it’s newest feature, namely group motorcycle tours, an infinite list of potential concerns immediately began to develop in snowball fashion.
 With our clientele in mind, this array of worst-case-scenarios continually reprioritizes itself but not once has it’s first-place contender lost it’s rank.
 Plain and simple, I’m referring to safety.

 Relaxing such concerns makes their boundaries and parameters far more clear.
 The consensus among our resident authors and Guinea pig riding buddies would suggest that if it can happen, it very well might.
 With that mindset as a base, offering travel tours means CPR training, a first-aid kit and trauma tools.
 Moreover, our preferred riding environment can get pretty secluded.
 A third-party satellite rescue subscription is definitely in order.

 We’ve posted countless articles on the topic of planning/packing for a motorcycle trip.
 In every instance, the key ingredients mention being “lightweight”, “compact” and “multipurpose” but none of those adjectives account for effectiveness.
 If all we’re reaching for is “easily stored”, the only things we’ll have to work with in an emergency are bandaids, hand wipes and positive intentions.